Rare skeleton shown of human ancestor, 3.6 million years old

 The researchers say it has taken 20 years to excavate, clean, reconstruct and analyze the fragile skeleton.

-The bones were discovered in the Sterkfontein caves outside Johannesburg after foot and leg bone fragments were found from rock blasted from the cave by miners.
+The skeleton, dubbed Little Foot, was discovered in the Sterkfontein caves, about 25 miles northwest of Johannesburg when small foot bones were found in rock blasted by miners.

-The researchers hail the skeleton project as important for South Africa's heritage and "our common humanity."
+Professor Ron Clarke and his assistants found the fossils and spent years to excavate, clean, analyze and reconstruct the skeleton.

+The discovery is a source of pride for Africans, said Robert Blumenschine, chief scientist with the organization that funded the excavation, the Paleontological Scientific Trust (PAST).